kenBayama/clinical_data/README.md

 		Finding the drugs name in each scientic title or title column Turning every letter in uppercase for latter use Renaming the date column
-		Producing new dataset from clinicals_trials and pubmed
+		Producing new datasets from clinicals_trials and pubmed data

 #### Processing Second Stage:

--	Creating the journal data from the new dataset from clinicals_client and pubmed by :
+-	Creating the journal data from the new datasets from clinicals_client and pubmed data by :

         Keeping only the journal, date_mention and atccode column Joining the two dataframe.